margotgunning/STAT545a-class-work/README.md

 Commit from Margot re: Andy the Bear's backstroy.

 Andy has a best friend named Bert.
 Bert has one green eye, and very brown cheeks.
 Bert is six years old, and likes to eat blackberries.
-Commit locally from Margot re: Andy the Bear's friends.